szymucha94/device-mjsxj03hl/README.md

 Attention!
 Any changes you make will void your warranty for this device!
 The author is not responsible for any damage resulting from any actions of the user!

+## 2024.06.25

+**Attention, new revisions of MJSXJ03HL appear to have Secure Boot enabled.
+This means correct, error-less flashing with OpenIPC will result in unbootable device.**
+**Recovery by flashing stock FW (saved as instruction says, right?) is available via USB - Ingenic USB Cloner Tool**

 ### 2023.08.16

 **Attention, in some 03HL revisions there is a problem with SD card access in the bootloader - no power supply.**